-In her first-year service-learning class, Heather worked at the Boston Rescue Mission downtown, where she continued to volunteer for the next 4 years
+Heather worked at the Boston Rescue Mission in her first-year service-learning class.
+She continued to volunteer for the next 4 years.

-On her DOC to Zambia, she worked with an NGO in Lusaka to provide social services to street youth that had been orphaned by HIV/AIDs.
+She volunteered with an NGO in Lusaka on a Dialogues of Civilization, providing social services to street youth that had been orphaned by HIV/AIDs.

 More Student Paths